 Christian African Relief Trust is run by local volunteers based in West Yorkshire.
 It relies entirely on voluntary contributions from generous donors like YOU.
 It has no salaried staff in the UK or overseas.

-Supporters are assured that supplies are only sent to registered charities or organizations that faithfully oversee the distribution on the ground to the most needy and poor, especially children, regardless of caste or creed.
+Supporters are assured that supplies are only sent to registered charities or organizations that faithfully oversee the distribution on the ground to the most needy and poor, especially children, regardless of faith, social status, gender age or ethnicity.
 The Trustees demand feedback on how your donations have been distributed.
 The reports make very heart-warming and moving reading – see our Newletters for more details.

-Generous donations of blankets, clothing, bicycles, and computers, medical, scholastic and vocational training items are sorted and packed by individuals or groups.
+Generous donations of blankets, clothing, bicycles, and computers, first aid, scholastic and vocational training items are sorted and packed by individuals or groups.
 The annual Harvest Appeal brings in dried and tinned foodstuffs, school stationery and other specialist items.

 - ONE Box of clothing containing about 85 items; OR